Skip to main content

 Nandighosh is the Rath of Sri Jagannath.
 This is the tallest of the three Raths and is 45 feet tall.
 The tower is covered with bright yellow and red handloom cloth.

 It has 16 massive wheels symbolosing 16 core cosmic attributes.
 The top of the Rath holds the sacred Garuda emblem.
-And Daruka the charioteer.
+And Daruka is the charioteer.

 Taladhwaja: Sri Balabhadra's Rath